priyam-choksi/Diabetes-Streamlit-App/README.md

 2. [Prediction Model](https://diabetes-pred-model.streamlit.app/) - Only Prediction Model
 3. [Exploratory Data Analysis (EDA)](https://diabetes-eda.streamlit.app/) - Only EDA and Visualizations

+## Project Video

+1. [Video](https://youtu.be/gIcCXWj7e-A) - A Video showcasing the project files and demo of the web application.

 ## Project Overview

 This project aims to assess the likelihood of diabetes based on various health metrics provided by the user.
 The application leverages a Logistic Regression model, well-suited for binary classification tasks, to predict the onset of diabetes.
 It features a user-friendly web interface developed with Streamlit, enabling easy interaction and real-time prediction capabilities.